eosphoros-ai/DB-GPT/docs/getting_started/getting_started.md

 Once the environment is installed, we have to create a new folder "models" in the DB-GPT project, and then we can put all the models downloaded from huggingface in this directory

-make sure you have install git-lfs
+Notice make sure you have install git-lfs
 ```
 git clone https://huggingface.co/Tribbiani/vicuna-13b
 git clone https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2